 Lai see is given in a particular cultural fashion – from a higher position to a lesser position such as boss to employee, parent to child, married to single.
 If you live in a residential complex with staff, you should give lai see to your security guard, cleaners, and doorman.
 The amount you put in the red packets is your choice.

-- Try to use a single, crisp or new bank note.
-It should be a single bill with an even amount.
+- Try to use a single, crisp or new bank note with an even amount.
 Plan ahead by getting new notes from your local bank.
-Do not give coins
+Do not give coins.

-- Due to the fact Lai see is given as an individual gift; it is impolite to open in front of the person who gave you it to you.
+- Lai see is given as an individual gift so it’s impolite to open in front of the person who gave you it to you.

 Read our detailed guide on how to give and receive lai see HERE

-Traditionally, bamboo stems filled with gunpowder were used in order to drive evil spirits away.
-This practice evolved into the use of hundreds of firecrackers, each rolled up in red paper, strung on a long fused string and hung.
-In major cities such as Beijing, Guangzhou, and Shanghai, these firecrackers have been banned by the government due to the danger and the noise disturbances they make.
-For smaller cities and the rural areas of China, firecrackers have maintained their popularity, and are not generally seen as being dangerous.
+Traditionally, bamboo stems filled with gunpowder were used as noisy fireworks designed to drive evil spirits away.
+This practice evolved into the use of hundreds of firecrackers, each rolled up in red paper, strung on a long-fused string and hung.

-The clock at 12:00 pm on New Year’s Eve triggers the release of many of the firecrackers and fireworks.
-Traditionally, firecrackers will be set off first, after which, fireworks are released.
+The clock at midnight on New Year’s Eve triggers the release of many of the firecrackers and fireworks.
+Firecrackers will be set off first, after which, fireworks are released.
 A smaller firecracker is usually lit first followed by three larger firecrackers.
 The explosions of the firecrackers are “sounding out” the old year and “sounding in” the new year and the louder the firecrackers explode, the more luck they are said to bring for the coming year.
 It is thought that the first person to launch their fireworks will gain good luck.

 All photos courtesy of Shutterstock